1) Cutting Logs to Size

 The Pallet Design System™ (PDS) is a product specification and engineering design software developed for the wood pallet industry.
 Our highly trained, certified personnel use this tool to process customer pallet specifications such as pallet dimensions, style and type.
 In addition, we use it to test the durability, load bearing capacity, resistance to damage, performance and life span of our pallets.
 Because the system enhances communication between us and our clients, PDS reduces costly mistakes, increases safety and reduces product damage.
 The professionals at Smith Pallet are highly trained in PDS and can provide this service upon request.

 At the end of the day, the quality of our work doesn’t matter unless we promptly deliver our customers’ products to them.
 Our facility includes an on-site fleet of 15 trucks dedicated to delivering our high quality products on a daily basis.
-These services extend to customers in Arkansas, Oklahoma, Louisiana and Texas.
+These services extend to customers in Arkansas, Oklahoma, Louisiana, Mississippi, Missouri, and Texas.
 We quickly respond to rushed orders because we understand the importance of having your pallets when you need them.
 In certain circumstances, we will maintain a customer’s inventory at our own facility in order to process their orders within 3-4 hours of their initial request.
 We believe our excellent customer service sets us apart from the competition.